-Grouping by Gender
+Grouping by Gender in a Science Lesson

-Teacher Hilda enjoys doing group work with her students and she is keen to try out some of the new group work techniques that she has been learning about as part of her professional development.
-She spends some time thinking about her own school experience of group work in science, in particular, from the point of view of being a female.
+Tutor Hilda enjoys doing group work with her students and she is keen to try out some of the new group work techniques that she has been learning about as part of her professional development.
+She thinks that 'Grouping by Gender' is an interesting way to encourage female students to participate more, particularly in male-dominated subjects like science.
+She spends some time thinking about her own school experience of learning science, in particular, from the point of view of being a female.

 Most of my female friends at school did not elect to take science as their parents wanted them to do subjects that are more traditionally thought of as the ones that girls should be studying.
 Science was perceived as a difficult subject that would be more suitable for males to study.
 So, in my science class I had only a few other females that I could sit and work with.
-On the occasions that we did group work in science, often I would be the only girl in a group.
+On the rare occasions that we did group work in science, often I would be the only girl in a group.
 Sometimes I felt that my opinions and ideas were not being listened to and I would many times let the males in the group take the lead.

-Hilda talks about these issues with a few of her teaching colleagues and this is what two of them have to say:
+Hilda talks about these issues with a few of her colleagues at the college and this is what two of them have to say.